Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Data

 For our analysis, we aggregated this historical campaign data by summing installs and spending for all campaigns for each app and operating system (OS) combination at a daily level (so each observation of the data is uniquely identified by an app, OS, and date combination).
 We restricted our analysis to 6 particular mobile apps out of GameSpace's larger portfolio, leading to a dataset with 6000 observations (6 apps $\times$ 2 OS $\times$ 500 dates).
 We focused specifically on these 6 since they had the most complete and active advertising activity throughout our data.
 Furthermore, all these apps were relatively mature, with the youngest being released over 6 months before the beginning of our observation period, allowing us to avoid any inflation in organic install numbers due to media mentions.
 Despite all apps being relatively mature and having active advertising activity, there was still some heterogeneity with the most popular app garnering around 4 times the spend and installs of the least popular app.

+The estimation sample excludes dates with app-store featuring spikes, which would otherwise confound organic-install dynamics, leaving 5829 app-OS-date observations.
+For rank-mechanism analyses, our main specifications use observed Appfigures chart positions wherever reported (approximately 93\% of these observations); off-chart days are omitted because Appfigures does not report them.
+Web Appendix~B shows that the rank-mechanism results are robust to alternatively coding off-chart days as rank~401, just below Appfigures' default top-400 cutoff.

-To visualize the data, we plotted the scaled values for spend (red), paid installs (green), and organic installs (blue) for the 12 different app-OS combinations in Figure \ref{fig_time_series}.
+To visualize the data, we plotted the scaled values for spend, paid installs, and organic installs for the 12 different app-OS combinations in Figure \ref{fig_time_series}.
 Scaled values were computed by dividing each series by the standard deviation of that metric for that particular app.
-Thus, the scaling factor is preserved between device OS (\textit{e.g.}, App1 Android spend and App1 iOS spend are divided by the same number) but will differ across metric and app (\textit{e.g.}, App1 iOS spend, App1 iOS paid installs, and App2 iOS spend are all divided by different numbers). \footnote{As can be seen in Figure 2, there were several moments during which organic installs were unusually high due to periods when an app was featured in some way on a particular app store.
-To avoid confounding, we removed these dates from our analysis leaving us with a dataset with 5829 observations.
-Since the spikes in organic installs are likely due to featuring on app stores, we can rule out featuring on app stores as confounding the identification using ad shutoffs.}
+Thus, the scaling factor is preserved between device OS (\textit{e.g.}, App1 Android spend and App1 iOS spend are divided by the same number) but will differ across metric and app (\textit{e.g.}, App1 iOS spend, App1 iOS paid installs, and App2 iOS spend are all divided by different numbers).